tgfrerer/island/plan.md

 # Island-framework

+- create a project generator
-* Create a templating script to generate class scaffold so you don't have to type that much boilerplate.
+- Create a templating script to generate class scaffold so you don't have to type that much boilerplate.

 ----------------------------------------------------------------------